vuestorefront/vue-storefront/README.md

 Vue Storefront is a standalone PWA storefront for your eCommerce, possible to connect with any eCommerce backend (eg. Magento, Prestashop or Shopware) through the API.

 Vue Storefront is and always will be in the open source.
 Anyone can use and support the project, we want it to be a tool for the improvement of the shopping experience.
-The project is still in the prove of concept phase. **We are looking for Contributors and Designer willing to help us in the solution development.**
+The project is still in the proof of concept phase. **We are looking for Contributors and Designer willing to help us in the solution development.**

 ## Join the community on Slack
 If you have any questions or ideas feel free to join our slack: https://vuestorefront.slack.com